Fear is the single biggest thing that holds us back. Overcoming fear is an essential step in achieving our goals and dreams.

 You’ve overcome countless fears to become the person you are today, whether it was learning to ride a bike, driving a car, or kissing someone you liked for the first time.
 Taking risks and opening yourself to new experiences is always a little scary.

-But when you face your fears and take action anyway, you build up confidence in your abilities.
+But when you embrace your fears and take action anyway, you build up confidence in your abilities.

 The situation you’re facing now and how your fear is manifesting may be different than what you’ve experienced in the past, but you already know how to overcome your fears.
 You’ve spent a lifetime doing it!
 So I encourage you to follow Emerson’s advice and do the thing you fear.